-In order to allow the program to load any files you may need in no time, you need to let him know where he can store the cache files.
-You can do this by going into DaVinci Resolve, and finding the “Project Settings” button in the bottom right corner of your screen and then going in “Master Settings.”
+In order to allow the program to load any files you may need, you need to let it know where it can store the cache files.
+You can do this by:

-Simply press on “Add” and select a secondary Media Storage location.
-Even more, if you go to the “User” section of the same tab, you will also be able to set backup location, which is a very interesting feature to have in general.
+- Even more, if you go to the “User” section of the same tab, you will also be able to set a backup location, which is a very interesting feature to have in general.
 You never know when the blue screen of death visits you.

-Thankfully, now you know where does DaVinci Resolve save projects, and how you can always change that to whatever you want.
+Thankfully, now you know where DaVinci Resolve saves projects, and how you can always change that to whatever you want.